rmaicle/latex-templates/guide-doc/01_introduction.md

-## Components
+## Tools and Utilities

 ### TeX Live

-*TeX Live* is a cross-platform, free software distribution for the TeX document production system.
+_TeX Live_ is a cross-platform, free software distribution for the TeX document production system.
 TeX Live was originally started by Sebastian Rahtz in 1996 in collaboration with the TeX user groups worldwide.